Getting from Kotor to Mostar / Mostar to Kotor

 Journey: Kotor (Montenegro) to Mostar (Bosnia & Herzogovina)

 Mode: Private Transfer

-Our transfer partner arrives right on time as we leave the hustle and bustle of the old town Kotor and embark on the 3.5 hour trip to the famous city of Mostar, Bosnia and Herzegovina.
+Our transfer partner arrives right on time and we leave the hustle and bustle of the old town Kotor behind as we embark on the 3.5 hour trip to the famous city of Mostar, Bosnia and Herzegovina.

 We follow the stunning bay on our left as we pass Perast and see the first of many tour busses that will visit the Lady of the Rocks today.

 After passing Risan and Strp, we turn right and begin our ascent into the mountains that dominate the skyline above.